JoanTheSpark/KiCAD/README.md

 Documentation
 =============

-The main discussion can be found on the Kicad-Info.com forums [New Library](https://forum.kicad.info/t/3d-new-library-for-mechanical-cad-exporting-and-enclosure-design/1763).
+The main discussion can be found on the Kicad-Info.com forums here - [New Library](https://forum.kicad.info/t/3d-new-library-for-mechanical-cad-exporting-and-enclosure-design/1763).

 License